Najib-Haq/CS5914-High-Performance-Code-Generation-Using-LLMs/README.md

 # CS5914-High-Performance-Code-Generation-Using-LLMs

-Project Name: Tensor Reduction utilizing GPU
+Project Name: Tensor Reduction utilizing GPU <br>
 This is a course project under CS 5914: High-Performance Code Generation Using LLMs.
 The objective of this project is to optimize reduction kernels both manually and through LLMs, and try to match performance of the kernels in GPUs.

 ## Team Information